 TTP has a number of systems built into it:

-- lookup tables - helps to enreach results with additional information or reference results across different templates or groups to combine them
+Lookup tables - helps to enrich results with additional information or reference results across different templates or groups to combine them

-- CLI tool - allows to execute templates directly
+CLI tool - allows to run templates directly from command line

-- Lazy loader system - TTP only imports function it uses within the templates, that significantly increases start time
+Lazy loader system - TTP only imports function it uses within the templates, that significantly decreases start time

-- Multiprocessing system - controls the spun and data exchange of several Python processes to increase parsing performance
+Multiprocessing system - controls the start and data exchange between several Python processes to increase parsing performance